 The National Council on Problem Gambling (NCPG), the only national advocacy organization for people and their families who are affected by problem gambling and gambling addiction, honored leaders in responsible gambling and problem gambling at the National Problem Gambling Awards Ceremony on July 19, 2019 held during the 33rd National Conference on Gambling Addiction & Responsible Gambling in Denver, Colorado.
+The Awards Ceremony was sponsored by Ohio for Responsible Gambling, which is comprised of Ohio Casino Control Commission, Ohio Lottery Commission, Ohio State Racing Commission, and Ohio Department of Mental Health and Addiction Services.

 “The NCPG Conference provides training and information for our diverse stakeholders, supporting our mission of increasing comprehensive resources and education on responsible gambling and problem gambling,” said Keith Whyte, Executive Director of NCPG.
 “The National Problem Gambling Awards Ceremony demonstrates the importance and impact of leadership in recent work in these fields.”